 Some posts contain compensated links.
 Please read this disclaimer for more info.

 Ostrog Monastery is one of the most important Serbian Orthodox monasteries.
-It is a respected religious site of pilgrimage in Montenegro and the Balkans that is dedicated to Saint Basil of Ostrog (Sveti Vasilije Ostroški) who was buried here.
+It is a respected religious site of pilgrimage in Montenegro and the Balkans that is dedicated to Saint Basil of Ostrog (Sveti Vasilije Ostroški), who was buried here.

 The monastery was carved out of the vertical mountainside of Ostroška Greda during the 17th century when Montenegrins were fighting for survival against the mighty Ottoman Empire.
-It celebrates its annual feast day on the 12th of May coinciding with the death of St. Basil on the 29th of April in the Orthodox calendar, which equates to the 12th of May in the Gregorian calendar.
+It celebrates its annual feast day on the 12th of May, coinciding with the death of St. Basil on the 29th of April in the Orthodox calendar, which equates to the 12th of May in the Gregorian calendar.

 What To See

-Two main monasteries form the Ostrog Monastery site separated by a steep pilgrimage walk and a winding road.
+Two main monasteries form the Ostrog Monastery site, separated by a steep pilgrimage walk and a winding road.

 On the other side, the upper monastery (Gornji manastir) seems to be nestled within the vertical rock face making it even more impressive and spectacular.
 It is made up of two churches, right next to each other: The Church of the Holy Cross and the Church of the Presentation, where Saint Basil of Ostrog’s remains lie.
-Its frescoes were painted by the Serbian master artist Radul back in 17th Century, when the cave was carved.
+Its frescoes were painted by the Serbian master artist Radul back in the 17th Century when the cave was carved.

-Although a fire destroyed much of the monastery, it was renovated back in 1926 and nowadays tourists and believers can visit this authentic hidden gem daily.
+Although a fire destroyed much of the monastery, it was renovated back in 1926, and nowadays, tourists and believers can visit this authentic, hidden gem daily.

-Money donations are also welcome and the monks distribute them to the poorest.
+Money donations are also welcome, and the monks distribute them to the poorest.